b23prodtm/kubespray/README.md

 Kubernetes container manager failed to resolve package reposirory hostnames.
 That's related to the cluster DNS misconfiguration.
 Read the [DNS Stack](docs/dns-stack.md) documentation.
 You may opt in for a dnsmasq_kubedns dns mode, your master host must have access to the internet.
 Default Google DNS IPs are 8.8.8.8 and 8.8.4.4.
 A DNS service must be running, see below.

 - How much memory is left free on my master host ?
-If you don't know how much memory is available for the master host kubernetes-apps, run the following command that displays live memory usage :
+If you don't know how much memory's available for the master host kubernetes-apps, run the following command that displays live memory usage :

       ssh $PI@$pi top
       # Ctrl-C to stop monitoring

+- Timeout (12s) waiting for privilege escalation prompt There's a problem with the remote shell configuration, try to reboot the remote host, wait for 30 seconds and retry the command which you started before.

+      ssh $PI@$pi sudo reboot

+If the error still happens, the ansible roles/ specific TASK configuration should set up the privileges escalation.
+Please contact the system administrator and [fill in an issue](https://github.com/kubernetes-sigs/kubespray/issues) about the TASK that must be fixed up.

+- How to open firewall ports for <master-node-ip> ?

+      ./scripts/setup_playbook.sh --firewall-setup $PI@<master-node-ip>

 ### Vagrant